UN Photo_Andrea Brizzi

 As a result of the consultations with Member States and informed by the informal phase of the Review, the Security Council and General Assembly adopted resolution 2558

-The 2020 dual resolutions on Peacebuilding and Sustaining Peace (A/RES/75/201-S/RES/2558) do not reconceptualize peacebuilding and sustaining peace, but rather focus on what is needed to strengthen implementation of the 2016 resolutions on peacebuilding and sustaining peace and to advance coherence in peacebuilding efforts.
+The 2020 dual resolutions on Peacebuilding and Sustaining Peace (A/RES/75/201-S/RES/2558) do not reconceptualize peacebuilding and sustaining peace, but rather focus on what is needed to strengthen the implementation of the 2016 resolutions on peacebuilding and sustaining peace and advance coherence in peacebuilding efforts.
 The new resolutions once again underscore the responsibility of national governments in identifying, driving and directing priorities, strategies and activities for peacebuilding and sustaining peace.
 Furthermore, the resolutions reiterate that limited peacebuilding financing remains a critical challenge, and take note of the General Assembly’s decision to convene a high-level meeting in the 76th session to advance adequate, predictable and sustained financing for peacebuilding.
 The resolutions invite relevant UN bodies and organs, including the Peacebuilding Commission (PBC), to present inputs in advance of this meeting for Member States’ consideration and discussion.
 Finally, the resolutions call for another comprehensive review of UN peacebuilding in 2025, with two Secretary-General’s reports – in 2022 and 2024 – accompanying the preparations for this review.

 With this in mind, the opportunities that could be drawn moving forward for local peacebuilders include: